salbahra/cordova-plugin-zip/README.md

 # cordova-plugin-zip

-A Cordova plugin to unzip files in Android and iOS.
+A Cordova plugin to unzip files with support for iOS, Android, Windows, and browser.

 ## Installation